2021 was the First Annual Detroit Energy Challenge

 DETROIT ENERGY CHALLENGE AWARDS BREAKFAST

-Thank you, to the Detroit Energy Challenge Breakfast Sponsors:
+Thank You to Last Year's Detroit Energy Challenge Breakfast Sponsors:

 Beach Club Detroit

 In 2019, the Beach Club Detroit rebranded from River Terrace Apartments and the redevelopment prioritized energy efficiency and sustainability.
 This began with a conversion of the 90-year-old steam heating system to an advanced geothermal-heat pump system.
 Additional improvements included LED lights, nest thermostats to optimize heating and cooling in each of the 177 units, a cool roof rated system, and a specifically designed field in the front of the complex that consists of 150 energy efficient wells that draws groundwater.
 As their name suggests, a beach covers the groundwater well system, providing a beautiful community area tenants can enjoy on the Detroit River, looking out at Belle Isle.